 So let’s have a quick look at exactly what will change once the law comes into place.

-The GDPR contains a more detailed definition of what ‘personal data’ is compared to the DPA.
-For childcare businesses, these changes won’t affect you much provided you’re following the the DPA right now.
+The GDPR contains a more detailed definition of what ‘personal data’ is compared to the DPA (bank accounts, telephone numbers, third party's personal data, etc).
+For childcare businesses, these changes won’t affect you much provided you’re following the DPA right now.

 The existing DPA covers a range of principles that cover your main responsibilities.
 However, the GDPR has added an entirely new principle, the accountability principle.